Marker Making in Garment Industry

 • This is a special type of machine like photocopies.

-• Grade ruler is used for making other sizes.
+• Grade ruler is used to make other sizes.

-• Marker efficiency is higher than manual method.
+• Marker efficiency is higher than the manual method.

 • Last amount of wastage of fabric.

-• If required, printout of marker is possible anytime.
+• If required, a printout of the marker is possible at any time.

 • Automatic grading.

-• Less time and manpower required, so production is higher.
+• Less time and manpower are required, so production is higher.

 1. High initial investment